Microsoft Windows

 We detected that you may have an out of date or unsupported web browser.
 This tool, like many others on this site and across the web uses features only available in new web browsers.
 We reccommend updating your current browser or downloading Firefox or Chrome.

 The Lospec Palette List is a database of palettes for pixel art.
 We include both palettes that originate from old hardware that could only display a few colors, as well as palettes created by pixel artists specifically for making art.
-All palettes can be downloaded and imported into your pixelling software of choice (learn how).
-You can also try a our palette of the day or a random palette.

 Commodore64 was an 8-bit home computer released in 1982.

-Example by Isa
+Example by drip knuckles

 CGA was a graphics card released in 1981 for the IBM PC.
 The standard mode uses one of two 4-color palettes (each with a low-intensity and high-intensity mode), but a hack allows use of all 16. #cga